01993 894 700

 What information we use and hold about you

-Depending on your relationship with us, we may hold the following types of information about you:
+Depending on your relationship with us, we may collect or process the following types of information about you:

 Payment and account data: for example, your bank account details, credit/debit card details and information about your purchases with us, including any payment plans or arrears.